chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

     docs = loader.load()
 ```

-* Text Splitting: This initializes a RecursiveCharacterTextSplitter to split the loaded documents into chunks of 1024 characters with an overlap of 64 characters.
+* Initialize a RecursiveCharacterTextSplitter to split the loaded documents into chunks of 1024 characters with an overlap of 64 characters.
-* Embeddings: This part initializes HuggingFaceEmbeddings using the specified model (thenlper/gte-large) and sets it to use CUDA for GPU acceleration.
-It also normalizes the embeddings.
+* Initialize HuggingFaceEmbeddings using the specified model (thenlper/gte-large) and set it to use CUDA for GPU acceleration.
+Normalize the embeddings.

 ```bash